netdata/netdata/packaging/installer/methods/kubernetes.md

 connects your Kubernetes cluster to stream metrics data to Netdata Cloud, enabling Kubernetes-specific visualizations like the health map and time-series composite charts.

-First, find your claiming script in Netdata Cloud by clicking on your Space's dropdown, then **Manage your Space**.
+First, find the [kickstart](/packaging/installer/README.md#automatic-one-line-installation-script), in Netdata Cloud by clicking on your Space's dropdown, then **Manage your Space**.
-Click the **Nodes** tab to reveal the `netdata-claim.sh` script for your Space in Netdata Cloud.
+Click the **Nodes** tab and select the environment your node is running to reveal the script for your Space in Netdata Cloud.
 You need the `TOKEN` and `ROOM` values.

+#TODO: wait feedback from Manos

 Next, create a file called `override.yml`.